-Decide the setting of a story
+How to decide the setting of a story

-Your story setting should be aligned to your plot so that it all makes sense to your reader, and is realistic.
+Your setting should be aligned to your plot so that it all makes sense to your reader, and is realistic.

 Are you trying for a murder mystery?
 To fit that purpose, make the story setting be in Chicago with high crime rates, many places to hide, and a resourceful police station.